Occupational Exposure

 • Demolition: Tearing down pre-1980 buildings

-• Maintenance: Repairing systems with asbestos components
+• Maintenance: Repairing systems with hazardous components

 • Natural disasters: Cleanup after storms, fires, earthquakes